FROM ART TO PHOTOGRAPHY AND WHY

-The same deep impression made on me Monet’s Rouen Cathedral series, a series of more than 30 paintings where Monet is painting the cathedral of Rouen in different moments, different times of the day and different kinds of lighting.
+The same deep impression made on me Monet’s Rouen Cathedral series, a series of more than 30 paintings where Monet painted the cathedral of Rouen at different moments, different times of the day and with different kinds of lighting.
 I was so impressed by this series that I had to travel thousands of miles away to go to Rouen just to see this Cathedral and imagine what Monet thought about when he created the series.

 Here are some of the most well-known paintings in the series, and a video talking about the series that is a very interesting resource to tell you more about it.

-I think Monet, just like Vermeer (other time, other space, but a magician of light as well), would have made fantastic photographers.
-Not only because they knew how to read light and work with it, but they knew how to transform it in emotion.
-It is clear from their painting work how they can turn their subjects and the light they see in front of them into symbols that are able to move the viewer in such a profound way, and I think they would do the same with photography if they waited a bit to be born in our time.
+I think Monet, like Vermeer (other time, other space, but a magician of light as well), would have made fantastic photographs.
+Not only because they knew how to read light and work with it, but they knew how to transform it into emotion.
+It is clear from their painting work how they can turn their subjects and the light they see in front of them into symbols that can move the viewer in such a profound way, and I think they would do the same with photography if they waited a bit to be born in our time.

 VAN GOGH AND “THE ABSOLUTE”